developess/build_a_phoenix_api/README.md

 `render` takes `conn` as the first argument, and the response body as the second argument.

 But where does `"index.html"` come from?
-Well, Phoenix is pretty smart and is set up to look in the `/templates` directory for the templates it renders. `index.html` matches the `index.html.eex` template we can see in the template folder, which you'll see matches the webpage you saw at `localhost:4000`
+Well, Phoenix is pretty smart and is set up to look in the `/templates` directory for the templates it renders. `index.html` matches the `index.html.eex` template we can see in the `templates/pages` folder, which you'll see matches the webpage you saw at `localhost:4000`

 Now we understand _roughly_ how that page was served up, but there's still more to learn.